Dynamic Ranking and Translation Synchronization: Smoothness-penalized least squares estimator analysis

 \subsection{Warm-up: the non-evolving case}

-We will first analyze the case where the comparison graph is the same across all times, this case will serve as a foundation for our analysis of the time-evolving case. \begin{assumption}[Fixed and connected comparison graph] Let $G_0$ be any connected graph on $n$ vertices, we assume that $G_k=G_0$, for all $k = 0,\dots, T$. \end{assumption} Under Assumption \ref{assump:fixed_graph}, we have $L_k=L_0$ and $Q_k=Q_0$, which implies that the matrices $Q, L$ and $L(\lambda)$ can be written as
+We will first analyze the case where the comparison graph is the same across all times, as this case will serve as a foundation for our analysis of the time-evolving case.
+We will refer to this case as non-evolving, which is formally defined by the following assumption (notice that this is different from what we referred to previously as the static case, where $T=1$). \begin{assumption}[Fixed and connected comparison graph] Let $G_0$ be any connected graph on $n$ vertices, we assume that $G_k=G_0$, for all $k = 0,\dots, T$. \end{assumption} Under Assumption \ref{assump:fixed_graph}, we have $L_k=L_0$ and $Q_k=Q_0$, which implies that the matrices $Q, L$ and $L(\lambda)$ can be written as

 \paragraph{Spectral decomposition of $L(\lambda)$.} In order to obtain an explicit spectral decomposition for $ L(\lambda) $, we choose $v_j := a_{0,j}$ (given that $a_{k,j}=a_{0,j}$ we will simply write $a_j$ in the sequel) for all $j=1,\dots, n-1$ as the eigenvector basis for $\Lcom:=CC^T$.
 With this choice, and recalling that $E^\top E=MM^\top\otimes \Lcom$, the eigenpairs of $E^\top E$ associated with nonzero eigenvalues are Therefore each eigenvalue of the form $(n-1)\mu_k$ has multiplicity $n-1$.
 Observe that we have the freedom to choose any orthonormal basis as the eigenbasis for $I_{T+1}$, we opt for the basis given by $\{u_k\}^T_{k=0}$, i.e., the eigenvectors of $MM^T$.
 Hence, the eigenpairs of $I_{T+1}\otimes L_0$ for nonzero eigenvalues are given by Thus, the following decompositions hold.